markisme/vimrc/sources_non_forked/lightline.vim/README.md

 set laststatus=2
 ```

-If the statusline is not coloured like
+If the statusline does not be coloured like
 ![lightline.vim - tutorial](https://raw.githubusercontent.com/wiki/itchyny/lightline.vim/image/tutorial/20.png)

 then modify `TERM` in your shell configuration (`.zshrc` for example)